devopsdays/devopsdays-web/content/events/2021-zurich/covid.md

 <div class="row">
   <div  class="col-md-9">
-        <p>Switzerland is relaxing its Covid-19 restrictions as infection rates stabilise and the vaccination rollout accelerates across the country.
+        <p>The COVID-19 situation in Switzerland is improving at this point in time, so that we're go for an in-person event allowing access to everyone who is either vaccinated, tested or convalesced from COVID-19.
 Data and reports on the epidemiological situation in Switzerland can be found here: <a href="https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/situation-schweiz-und-international.html">Situation in Switzerland</a> </p>
     </div>
 </div>
 <div class="row">
   <div  class="col-md-9">
-    <p> ​The COVID-19 situation in Switzerland is already normalizing and we expect further easing steps to follow.
-Therefore, we plan to hold DevOpsDays Zurich 2021 as an in-person event.
+    <p> Therefore, we plan to hold DevOpsDays Zurich 2021 as an in-person event.
 However, we will work out a detailed COVID-19 concept for the event which will be updated constantly, to make the situation on site as safe as possible for everyone.
 The detailed COVID-19 concept will be communicated at a later point in time. </p>
   </div>
 </div>
 <div class="row">